Disclaimer: I do not own anything.

 "I wonder why the Northmen didn't move to Lindon sooner?"
 Prince Erchirion asked.

-"They're one like the elves," Celeborn said.
+"He and his Queen are one like the elves," Celeborn said.

 "We never knew anyone lived in the Northern Waste," Amrothos said.